 City of Toronto votes to support crucial CRTC rules on Internet choice and affordability

-February 4, 2016 – Toronto City Council sent a strong message to the federal government today, as it voted 28 to 5 to support a crucial CRTC ruling that aims to ensure Canadians have affordable options for fibre Internet access.
-The Council backed Councillor Mike Layton’s motion that rejected a previous call by Mayor John Tory for the federal Cabinet to overturn the CRTC’s decision.
+Toronto City Council sent a strong message to the federal government today, as it voted to support a crucial CRTC ruling that aims to ensure Canadians have affordable options for fibre Internet access.
+The Council backed Councillor Mike Layton’s motion that rejected a previous call by Mayor John Tory for the federal Cabinet to overturn the CRTC’s decision. (see our full letter to Council here).

-As a result of today’s vote, Toronto Council has joined the City of Calgary, the Canadian Federation of Independent Businesses, consumer groups, and independent experts, along with nearly 65,000 individual Canadians urging Innovation Minister Navdeep Bains to uphold the CRTC’s ruling and reject Bell’s appeal.
+As a result of today’s vote, Toronto Council has joined the City of Calgary, the Canadian Federation of Independent Businesses, consumer groups, and independent experts, along with over 60,000 individual Canadians urging Innovation Minister Navdeep Bains to uphold the CRTC’s ruling.

 The decision on the CRTC rules is shaping up as one of the most important items on Minister Bains’ agenda.
 If allowed to stand, more affordable independent Internet providers will be enabled to offer blazing-fast fibre Internet to businesses and residents across Canada.
 If Minister Bains overturns the CRTC decision, Canadians will only be able to access fibre Internet from telecom giants charging some of the highest prices in the world for the service.